sass/sass/spec/embedded-protocol.md

 Two first-class functions are equal if they have the same ID and they're either both `CompilerFunction`s or both `HostFunction`s.

+### Mixins

+The protocol allows first-class mixins defined in the compiler to be passed to the host and vice-versa as `Value.CompilerMixin`s.

+Two first-class mixins are equal if they have the same ID.

 ## Versioning

 This protocol is versioned according to [semver 2.0.0].
 The current version is